aardappel/lobster/docs/source/implementation.md

 `audio.cpp`, then browse through more complex examples in `builtin.cpp` and `graphics.cpp`.

-Here's a simple example of a self-contained Lobster extension:
+Here's a simple example of a Lobster extension:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #include "stdafx.h"